 Keycaps also come in different “profiles”.
 For the most part, the majority of mechanical keyboards being sold today by the likes of Razer or Logitech typically use what is known as “OEM” or “Cherry” profile keyboards.

 There are other profiles such as SA which are taller and resemble typewriter style keys, and there are also XDA profile keycaps which are flatter.
 There is no “better” profile and it all depends on your personal preference and the aesthetic that you’re trying to go for.
+Some of the more popular profiles include SA and GMK, although it should be noted that GMK is actually a company that mainly manufactures switches in Cherry profile, but because they are so synonymous with the profile that some simply refer to them as “GMK” to indicate a Cherry profile.

 Like we said, stabilizers are used to balance out longer keys.
 These are essential for keyboards and for the most part, all the stabilizers sold out there are good enough to get the job done.
 Some enthusiasts might prefer certain brands over others, but if you’re looking to build your first mechanical keyboard, you can’t really go wrong with Cherry stabilizers.